-Here is our blog post to help you with NHS Hot Topics
+Here is our blog post to help you with NHS questions: NHS Hot Topics

 Is the Norwich Medical School interview different this year?

 The UEA MMI will be held in-person, in accordance with the latest government guidelines.

 For some guidance on how to tackle online interviews, have a look at this useful document from the Medical Schools Council